jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The difference between good and bad stories is how much it mixes things up to keep you in guessing what's going to happen next.
 While some bad stories are non stop action scenes, and and stories are non stop talking scenes, good stories mix the two up to tell a logical and surprisng story with a thick plot.

 **Classic movies:** are good stories with fights over real-life problems.
+Protagonist selfishly set-up to overcome a problem on behalf of humanity.
 Protagonist and antagonist repeatedly think of new ideas and act on them in a back and forth battle.
-New ideas spoken in talking scenes give the stories surprises, while fighting to win inside action scenes requires logical actions.
+Both characters fight to create and control tool to make themselves the winner.

 Mixing logical problem solving, with new ideas, gives classic stories "logical surprises".
 These plot twists make what’s going to happen next unknown and keeps audiences glued to their seats.
 The conclusion can anything from a big victory for the good or bad guys, or anywhere in between.

-There’s no way to know which stories will resonate with audiences, but only good stories can resonate with audiences and become classics like Cinderella, Romeo and Juliette, The Matrix, and Star Wars.
+There’s no way to know which stories will resonate with audiences, but only good stories can resonate with audiences and become classics like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.
 These stories are often archetypes like "Rags to Riches" or "Forbidden Love".
-They exist in all cultures and religions in some way, and hence why they reasonate so well.
+They exist in all cultures and religions in some way, and hence why they reasonate so well for people living a average life on the frontline.

 **Art films:**- are not about any specific problem.
+The film is more of a personal journal about not overcoming problems like tyranny, hunger, or loneliness.
+The main character is thus selfish and self-important.
+Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.

+Because they don't take on problems, art stories dislike new tools that could solve a problem force the protagonist to either step up or step away from the limelight.

-Like personal journals, they’re more about the protagonist’s thoughts.
-The main character wants to have it both ways, be the leader of a story, without taking the risk of fighting an antagonist to overcome a problem in a story The result is surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
-Without action, these stories are surprising to the point of being weird, with conclusion that never change the reality inside the story because the hero didn’t even try to.
+The result is surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
+Without action, these stories are surprising to the point of being weird, with conclusion that never change the reality because the hero didn’t even try to.
 Which is why the audience can't question their own lives after watching the the film either.

 Without logical surprises, art films need to get weirder and weirder to maintain interest.
-To insulate themselves from criticism art filmmakers usually give themselves ever more awards, grandeur, and titles and end up-like their protagonists-on stages talking about themselves in a bout of self-gratification.
+To insulate themselves from criticism art filmmakers usually give themselves awards, grandeur, and titles and end up-like their protagonists-on stages talking about themselves in a bout of self-gratification.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.

 **Spectacle movies:**- are about an obvious problem, i.e. Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are thus very logical because the problem is very simple; survive or die.
 However, since the action is so instinctual, there’s no time for the protagonist to think of new ideas.
 The result is very logical but unsurprising stories that can’t change reality because no new ideas were introduced.

+Tools are fought over, but since the problems are everyday life problems, they merely add to the spectacle.

 To maintain interest, spectacle movies have to keep reusing successful stories and characters while ramping up special effects, gore, and raunchiness.
 It doesn’t work for too long, so spectacle producers look for new customers with hype-filled mass marketing campaigns.
 Most franchise movies, sequels, and remakes are spectacle movies.